Skip to main content

 • Consider providing no contact options by the food unit to reduce contact with communal items that may spread infectious disease.

-• Encourage routine sanitary and personal hygiene practices to reduce the likelihood of transmission of infectious diseases.
+• Encourage routine sanitary and personal hygiene practices to not only prevent the spread of illness but remove other forms of contamination that may impact health.

 • Mitigate smoke exposure for firefighters when tactics can be adjusted, and operational objectives can be met.
 Evaluate smoke impacts for spike camps and Incident Command Posts (ICPs).
 Smoke exposure may exacerbate the effects of acute and chronic illnesses.